Agent skills

 - Click Save to apply your changes, or Revert to undo your edits and restore the last saved version.

-You can also use the AI Wizard while editing by clicking Show AI Wizard to regenerate any of the fields.
+You can also use the Wizard while editing by clicking Show AI Wizard to regenerate any of the fields.

-Enabling and Disabling Skills
+Enabling and disabling skills

 - Find the skill you want to toggle.